over2sd/gui-with-gio-corrections/egg_timer/10_input_boiltime.md

 ### 5. The details of the inputbox

-Now that we have the overview in place let's examine that second rigid in detail:
+Now that we have the overview in place, let's examine that second rigid in detail:

 **Editor with theme**